discoverygarden/bcelndora/docs/migration_overview.md

 > site being run for this project.
 >
 > Global overrides have been set in the [Dockerfile][docker-file] for BCELN that
-> bypasses the need for a `.env` file to be present.
+> bypasses the need for a `.env` file to be present in the vast majority of
+> situations.
+Only if a more targeted update of a migration
+> [is desired](#widespread-changes) would having the `.env` file present be
+> necessary.

 > [!CAUTION]
 > The `$LOG_DIR` should be present on a persistent volume to ensure that